SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 A health check with the name kafkaConnection is automatically registered to test the Kafka connection.
 The health check tries to list the topics available at the broker.

 ## Testing
-[`sda-commons-server-kafka-testing`](../sda-commons-server-kafka-testing/README.md) provides support for integration testing with kafka with JUnit 4.
+[`sda-commons-server-kafka-testing`](../sda-commons-server-kafka-testing/README.md) provides support for integration testing with Kafka with JUnit 4.